 How to check which branch I’m in?

-To check which branch you’re currently on in a Git repository, you can use the git branch command and display a list of all branches in your repository, with the currently checked-out branch indicated by an asterisk (*) before its name.
+command and display a list of all branches in your repository, with the currently checked-out branch indicated by an asterisk (*) before its name.